 Broken Collarbone or Broken Arm

 If your collarbone or arm is broken, it might lead to pain in the shoulder.
-This is mostly caused by accidents, falls or trauma.
+This is mostly caused by accidents, falls or also trauma.
 If you suspect a broken collarbone, see a medical practitioner immediately.
 In most cases, any breakage will be visible, or there will be an extreme pain with small movements.

 At Wellness In Motion Chiropractic Center, we handle each case individually.
 The diagnosis will identify the cause of the pain and the necessary treatment processes will start.
 Our treatment approach is through chiropractic medicine, exercise, physical therapy, massage, and rehabilitation.
 We have the experience and the equipment to treat your shoulder pain and save you from the agony that comes with this problem.
 We use evidence based treatments to give you the best results.

 If you are dealing with shoulder pain, give us a call today to book an appointment or talk to us about any health condition that you might be facing.